teamplify/teamplify-runner/README.md

 # Troubleshooting

-\- What could possibly go wrong?..
+So what could possibly go wrong?

 ### Teamplify doesn't start

 Please check the following:

 - The service won't start if the configuration file is missing or contains errors.
-In such case `teamplify start` command will report a problem, please inspect its output;
+In such cases, the `teamplify start` command will report a problem.
+  Please inspect its output;
-- There could be a problem with domain name configuration.
-If `teamplify start` command has completed successfully, you should see Teamplify interface in the browser when you open an address specified in `host` and `port` parameters in `[web]` section of the [Configuration](#configuration).
-If that doesn't happen, i.e. browser says that it can't find the server or the server is not responding, then most likely this is a problem with either domain name or firewall configuration.
+- There could be a problem with the domain name configuration.
+If the `teamplify start` command has completed successfully, you should see Teamplify's interface in the browser when you open an address specified in `host` and `port` parameters in the `[web]` section of the [Configuration](#configuration).
+If that doesn't happen, i.e. if browser says that it can't find the server or the server is not responding, then most likely this is a problem with either the domain name or firewall configuration.
 Please make sure that the domain exists and points to Teamplify server, and that the port is open in the firewall;
-- If you see "Teamplify is starting" message, you should give it a minute or two to finally come online.
-If that doesn't happen after a few minutes, there could be a problem during application start.
-Application logs may contain additional information:
+- If you see the "Teamplify is starting" message, you should give it a minute or two to come online.
+If nothing happens after a few minutes, there could be a problem during application start.
+Application logs may contain additional
+  information:

   ``` shell
   $ docker logs teamplify_app